Gaius-Augustus/BRAKER/README.md

 The rapidly growing number of sequenced genomes requires fully automated methods for accurate gene structure annotation.
-With this goal in mind, we have developed BRAKER1 [@braker1], a combination of GeneMark-ET [@GeneMark-ET] and AUGUSTUS [@AUGUSTUS; @stanke2006gene], that uses genomic and RNA-Seq data to automatically generate full gene structure annotations in novel genomes.
+With this goal in mind, we have developed BRAKER1 (Hoff et al. 2015), a combination of GeneMark-ET (Lomsadze, Burns, and Borodovsky 2014) and AUGUSTUS (Stanke et al. 2008; Stanke et al. 2006), that uses genomic and RNA-Seq data to automatically generate full gene structure annotations in novel genomes.

 However, the quality of RNA-Seq data that is available for annotating a novel genome is variable, and in some cases, RNA-Seq data is not available, at all.

-BRAKER2 is an extension of BRAKER1 which allows for **fully automated training** of the gene prediction tools GeneMark-EX [@AlexandreLomsadze11282005; @ter2008gene; @GeneMark-ET][^1] and AUGUSTUS from RNA-Seq and/or protein homology information, and that integrates the extrinsic evidence from RNA-Seq and protein homology information into the **prediction**.
+BRAKER2 is an extension of BRAKER1 which allows for **fully automated training** of the gene prediction tools GeneMark-EX (Lomsadze et al.
+2005; Ter-Hovhannisyan et al. 2008; Lomsadze, Burns, and Borodovsky 2014)[^1] and AUGUSTUS from RNA-Seq and/or protein homology information, and that integrates the extrinsic evidence from RNA-Seq and protein homology information into the **prediction**.

 In contrast to other available methods that rely on protein homology information, BRAKER2 reaches high gene prediction accuracy even in the